timofeysie/nextjs-markdown-blog/writings/react-redux-typescript-counter-example.md

 - [Redux Toolkit docs: TypeScript Quick start](https://redux-toolkit.js.org/tutorials/typescript): shows how to use RTK and the React-Redux hooks API with TypeScript
 - [React+TypeScript Cheatsheet](https://github.com/typescript-cheatsheets/react-typescript-cheatsheet): a comprehensive guide to using React with TypeScript
 - [React + Redux in TypeScript Guide](https://github.com/piotrwitek/react-redux-typescript-guide): extensive information on patterns for using React and Redux with TypeScript

+Use the hashtag #ReactReduxTypescriptExample and the link below on Twitter for any comments or feedback.